jffernan/my-grocery-list-app/README.md

 ## my-grocery-list-app

-Welcome to My Grocery List App, where you can create your shopping list by adding items & striking-out items purchased!
+Welcome to My Grocery List App, where you can create your shopping list by adding new items & striking-out items purchased!
 This was built using both React and Redux JavaScript libraries.
 Thank you for trying my app!

 Live demo at: https://jffernan.github.io/my-grocery-list-app.